 goods or services that are only available from one supplier or are sold at a fixed price.

-When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council {or relevant committee}.
+When applications are made to waive this financial regulation to enable a price to be negotiated without competition, the reason should be set out in a recommendation to the council .
 Avoidance of competition is not a valid reason.

 The council shall not be obliged to accept the lowest or any tender, quote or estimate.